Churros Recipe with White Chocolate Ube Sauce

 Pointers for Making Churros

-- You will need a large piping bag and a large star tip to pipe the dough in long (or short sticks) into the hot oil.
-This dough is very thick, that is why you need a piping bag large enough to give you enough room inside the bag as you squeeze the dough out.
+- Piping Bag and a Star Tip.
+You will need a large piping bag and a large star tip to pipe the dough in long (or short sticks) into the hot oil.

 - Pipe the dough out into the hot oil carefully, and as you achieve the desired length, use scissors to cut the end that is attached to the tip, releasing the dough completely in the oil.

-Once they are done frying, drain them on plates that are lined with paper towels.
+Once they are done frying, drain them a wire rack.
+Then toss it cinnamon sugar mix.
 Have the sauce ready by the side because these are best dipped and eaten while they are warm.

 You will fall in love with these long shapes of vanilla flavored dough, fried until deliciously golden.
 Now and go and see (or taste) for yourself!